Hyunsoo-ds/FindScheme/README.md

 ---

- FindScheme is used to find a deeplink that can be lead to Webview Redirection vulnearbility.
-FindScheme offers features such as APK download automation, static analysis for extracting deeplinks and deeplink webview redirection test.
+ FindScheme is used to find a deeplink that can be lead to Webview Redirection vulnearbility and extract Javascript Interface and methods of respective interface connected to valid deeplink.
+FindScheme offers features such as APK download automation, static analysis for extracting deeplinks and javascript interfaces and deeplink webview redirection test.
 These features flow and execute automatically in a ordered manner.

-- Since tool ‘FindScheme’ was developed while `BoB 12th team project` , we used FindScheme to select Android apps for identifying WebView logical bugs.
+- Since tool ‘FindScheme’ was developed while project `웹 뷰르셨나요?` , we used FindScheme to select Android apps for identifying WebView logical bugs.
 - FindScheme use `Androguard`  for static analysis of APK files.

     [GitHub - androguard/androguard: Reverse engineering and pentesting for Android applications](https://github.com/androguard/androguard)